Remarks on 1-motivic sheaves: The category of --motivic sheaves

 \begin{defn} Denote by $\Shv_1^\star$ the full subcategory of $\Shv_1^\fppf$ consisting of those sheaves $\mathcal F$ such that there exists a $b\colon G\to \mathcal F$ with $b$ an epimorphism, \ie $E=\coker(b)=0$. \end{defn}

-For $k$ algebraic over a finite field, $\Shv_1^\star$ is equivalent to the category of semiabelian varieties while $\Shv_1^\fppf$ is the category of those fppf sheaves that are extension of a sheaf $E$ in $\mathcal{CE}$ by a semiabelian variety; in particular they are always representable by a $k$-group scheme (cf. \cite{EtC} III 4.3).
+For $k$ algebraic over a finite field, $\Shv_1^\star$ is equivalent to the category of semiabelian varieties while $\Shv_1^\fppf$ is the category of those fppf sheaves that are extensions of a sheaf $E$ in $\mathcal{CE}$ by a semiabelian variety; in particular they are always representable by a $k$-group scheme (\cf~\cite{EtC}, III, 4.3).